-1. The anticipated impact of a proposed change on program quality;

-2. The projected impact of a proposed change in tuition on access for North Carolina residents;

-3. The availability of student financial aid for students with economic need and of tuition remission;

-4. The extent to which current and prospective students can afford possible increases in tuition;

-5. The relationship of projected tuition revenue to institutional and/or program costs;

-6. Tuition and fees, net of remissions and waivers, charged by peer institutions or programs, as compared to tuition and fees, net of remissions, at the UNC institution or program (the public subsidy received by students at public institutions or programs in the peer set, including the UNC institution or program in question, will also be identified as part of the comparison);
+- A. The anticipated impact of a proposed change on program quality; - B. The projected impact of a proposed change in tuition on access for North Carolina residents; - C. The availability of student financial aid for students with economic need and of tuition remission; - D. The extent to which current and prospective students can afford possible increases in tuition; - E. The relationship of projected tuition revenue to institutional and/or program costs; - F. Tuition and fees, net of remissions and waivers, charged by peer institutions or programs, as compared to tuition and fees, net of remissions, at the UNC institution or program (the public subsidy received by students at public institutions or programs in the peer set, including the UNC institution or program in question, will also be identified as part of the comparison);

-7. A plan for the intended use of additional tuition receipts (e.g., needed improvements to the educational program, funding for competitive salary increases, financial aid, etc.);

-- 8. Assistantships or grant support for graduate students; and - 9.
-Analysis of student indebtedness levels within the University.
+- G. A plan for the intended use of additional tuition receipts (e.g., needed improvements to the educational program, funding for competitive salary increases, financial aid, etc.); and - H. Assistantships or grant support for graduate students; - I. Analysis of student indebtedness levels within the University. - 4.
+Timing and Review of Board Action

-C. Timing of Board Action.
-The Board will act by March of each year, or as soon as possible thereafter, to establish the University's campus-initiated tuition rates for the next academic year.
-Setting campus-initiated tuition rates by March will permit students and their families to know in early spring what their tuition charges for the fall semester will be, assuming consistency between the actions of the Board of Governors and the General Assembly.
+The Board will act by February of each year, or as soon as possible thereafter, to establish the University's campus-initiated tuition rates for the next academic year.
+Setting campus-initiated tuition rates by February will permit students and their families to know in early spring what their tuition charges for the fall semester will be, assuming consistency between the actions of the Board of Governors and the General Assembly.
+Moreover, an institution is required to submit a one-time report at the end of the first full biennium following an approved campus-initiated tuition rate increase in order to confirm that the additional revenues were used as the Board intended in approving the campus request.
+This will ensure the accountability of a campus for its tuition proposals as well as enable the Board to maintain the University's accountability to the State.